jrengdahl/H503/README.txt

 that are currently supported by the firmware.

-One of my retirement presents to myself was a Segger J-Trace probe, so I put a 20-pin trace port on the board rather than the usual four-pin Serial Wire Debug port.
+One of my retirement presents to myself was a Segger J-Trace probe, so I put a 20-pin trace port on this board rather than the usual four-pin Serial Wire Debug port.
 If you don't have a trace probe you can populate a 10-pin connector instead, and use a J-link or ST-Link probe.
+(You can't fit a 10-pin connector onto a 20 pin header because the end of the connector won't fit between the 5th and 6th pairs of pins).

 One reason I prefer the M7 processors is that they include an on-chip trace buffer, and a trace probe is not required.
 I use the free Segger